burlachenkok/exploring-python3/python3-note.md

 ## How Typical Compute Device is Working

 It's important at least to understand that computational devices do not execute code in Java, C#, Matlab, or Python.
 Computers can not do it.
-The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA).
+The real computation devices execute binary code compiled in the form of instructions that obey Instruction Set Architecture(ISA) of a target CPU or compute device architecture.

-A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments and writing results memory.
-Memory provides the storage of input and output results.
+A very simplified vision on how CPU is constructed is that it is a device that has computation cores which execute arithmetic operations via reading arguments and writing results from DRAM memory via intermediately store variables in the registers.
+Therefore memory provides the storage of input arguments and output results.
 The control unit in the CPU controls the execution and operation of Electrical Components (developed by Electrical Engineers).
-Finer details about how computers work in details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.
+Finer details about how CPU works in glorry details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.

 ## Programming Languages Taxonomy in CS